 When teaching high school geometry, I observed that math content is challenging even for native English speakers.

-For multilingual learners, there are additional layers of complexity:
+For bilingual learners, there are additional layers of complexity:

 - Navigating new vocabulary